-Today’s dessert is Hot Chocolate Fudge Cake from the most recent issue of Cooking Light.
-What’s special about this one is it’s a lightened up version of a classic make-ahead dessert that every chocolate lover will appreciate – -and this time of year that’s a real plus, because hosts have enough other aspects of the meal to worry about.
-And Hot Chocolate Fudge Cake, if well executed, never disappoints.
+Today’s dessert is Hot Chocolate Fudge Cakes from the most recent issue of Cooking Light.
+What’s special about this recipes is that it’s a lightened up version of a classic make-ahead dessert.
+And this time of year that’s a real plus, because hosts have enough other aspects of the meal to worry about.
+Hot Chocolate Fudge Cake, if well executed, never disappoints.
 It’s served hot so guests fall under the illusion that you went to a lot of trouble when really, all you did was slip away from the dinner table for 2 minutes to slip a tray of these into the oven and start the coffee.

 And do these taste light?
 Well, they were ranked very high by the editors of CL and I can tell you that the ones I made tasted as good as you’d get in a restaurant.
 The secret is to measure your flour properly not to skimp on the good cocoa and chocolate.
 Use the best you can afford – and you’ll be able to afford the good stuff because the recipe only calls for a small amount.
 A little goes a long way.

 Speaking of little.
 If you don’t have 4 oz ramekins, you can find them at most kitchen stores.
 I bought mine at a store here in Austin called Faraday’s.
 The 4 oz ramekins look tiny, but when you fill them with batter and actually bake up the little cakes, you’ll be satisfied with their size.